johnno1962/Diamond/README.md

 * Swift Strings are uncompromising and don't support Regexps

 `diamond` is a small binary intended to be used as a Swift interpreter to alleviate these problems.
-A Ruby script looks after converting your script into a Xcode project and building it (along with any dependencies) as required.
-It also comes with a small library `SwiftRuby` which replicates the core of the Ruby api to work more easily with files, Strings and regular expressions.
+A small Ruby script looks after converting your script into a Xcode project and building it (along with any dependencies) as required.
+It also comes with a small library `SwiftRuby` which replicates the core of the Ruby api to work more easily with files, Strings and Regular Expressions than would otherwise be the case with Foundation.

 ### Xcode Editor, auto-completion and dependency management